Pokemon GO Raid Boss Schedule (June 2026) – Shadow, Mega, and More

 Tier 1 Raid Boss Schedule

 Tier 1 Raid Bosses appear at normal Gyms.
-These are the easiest bosses in the game, and can be defeated effortlessly by any player.
-Here’s a list of this month’s Tier 1 Raid Bosses:
+These are the easiest bosses in the game and can be defeated effortlessly by any player.
+The duration of the low-tier Raid Bosses mostly depends on the ongoing Pokemon GO events, alongside a few rare Pokemon added separately.

 Tier 3 Raid Boss Schedule

-Tier 3 Raid Bosses are a bit difficult than their lower-tier counterpart.
-However, they are doable if you use the right Pokemon team.
+Tier 3 Raid Bosses are a bit more difficult than their lower-tier counterpart.
+However, they are beatable if you use the right Pokemon team.

 Tier 5 Legendary Raid Boss Schedule